Rita Jenrette: Personal life

+Born Rita Carpenter, her father, C. Hunt Carpenter, was a millionaire from an insurance business and natural gas investments.
+She worked for the Republican party but in 1976 married Democratic South Carolina Congressman John Jenrette.

-Her husband John was convicted for taking a bribe during the Abscam investigation in October 1980.
+John was convicted for taking a bribe during the Abscam investigation in October 1980.
 She appeared on the Phil Donahue Show and he called in live to join the conversation.
 At his trial, she testified in her husband's defense.

 Subsequently, she alerted authorities to $25,000 she found in her husband's closet, saying it was part of the Abscam money.

 She gave an interview to Playboy that appeared in the April 1981 issue, accompanied by a nude pictorial.
 The article's revelation that she and her husband had sex on the steps of the U.S. Capitol during a break in an all-night House session caused a hoopla.
-She claimed that the couple were still "happily married" at the time the Playboy pictorial was photographed, although they had separated by the time it was published.
+She claimed that the couple was still "happily married" at the time the Playboy pictorial was photographed, although they had separated by the time it was published.
 The comedy group Capitol Steps takes its name from this escapade.

 Jenrette again appeared in Playboy in the May 1984 issue on the cover and in a pictorial.
 She separated from her husband in January 1981 and they were divorced shortly thereafter.